John Kasich: Private sector career (2001–2009)

-Business career

-Kasich served on the board of directors for several corporations, including Invacare Corp. and the Chicago-based Norvax Inc. In 2001, Kasich joined Lehman Brothers' investment banking division as a managing director, in Columbus, Ohio.
+Kasich served on the board of directors for several corporations, including Invacare Corporation and the Chicago-based Norvax Inc. In 2001, Kasich joined Lehman Brothers' investment banking division as a managing director, in Columbus, Ohio.
 He remained at Lehman Brothers until it declared bankruptcy in 2008.
 That year, Lehman Brothers paid him a $182,692 salary and a $432,200 bonus.
 He stated that the bonus was for work performed in 2007.

 Kasich's employment by Lehman Brothers was criticized during his subsequent campaigns in light of the firm's collapse during the 2008 financial crisis.
 Kasich responded to critics by saying: "I wasn't involved in the inner workings of Lehman, I was a banker.
 I didn't go to board meetings or go and talk investment strategy with the top people.
 I was nowhere near that.
 That's like, it's sort of like being a car dealer in Zanesville and being blamed for the collapse of GM."

-Political activities from 2001 to 2009

 Republicans made efforts to recruit Kasich to run for Ohio governor in 2006, but he declined to enter the race.
 In 2008, Kasich formed Recharge Ohio, a political action committee (PAC) with the goal of raising money to help Republican candidates for the Ohio House of Representatives and Ohio Senate, in an effort to retain Republican majorities in the Ohio General Assembly.
 Kasich served as honorary chairman of the PAC.